clarkfitzg/clarkfitzg.github.io/_posts/2020-06-19-intro-to-Julia's-Debugger.md

 A debugger allows you to stop a program in the middle of execution and interact directly with the software that you've written.
 Debuggers validate your mental model of the program you've written, and your model of the language itself.
 Duncan Temple Lang once remarked, "before you learn anything in a new programming language, you should learn the debugger."
+I'm taking his advice.

 What follows is a brief, self contained, introduction to Julia's debugger.
-You may also enjoy Norm Matloff's more [general resources on debugging](http://heather.cs.ucdavis.edu/~matloff/debug.html).
+You may also enjoy Norm Matloff's [general resources on debugging](http://heather.cs.ucdavis.edu/~matloff/debug.html).

 ## Stepping Through a Program